pajtai/ral/README.md

 This module allows you to easily move files and directories in your app without having to update many require calls.
 Instead you update the relevant alias definition.

 The paths aliases to be used are defined in `require-paths.json`.
-This file is found by the `ral` module using, `findup(process.env.REQUIRE_PATHS || '*/require-paths.json')`.
-The default is the root of your project, or customize its path using process.env.REQUIRE_PATHS.
+All the paths are relative to the directory this file is in.
+To configure this directory you must set `ral.basePath` before your first usage of `ral`.

 For example if `require-paths.json` is: